How To Curate Content

 Consider your audience.
 Excellent content curation means sharing content that resonates with your customers or audience.
 It’s essential to choose material that your readers are already looking for – tips, videos, news, and more – and relates to your product or service.

 Emulate other curators.
 A great way to learn the art of content curation is to follow experienced curators.
-See the kind of information they share and observe how they go about doing sharing it.
+See the kind of information they gather and observe how they go about sharing it.

 Think “variety.”
 Don’t get stuck in a content curation rut.
 It’s important to mix it up a bit.
 Draw from a variety of sources and media – videos, infographics, podcasts, blog posts, and articles.
 By providing a variety of different sources to your readers, you’ll keep them interested and prevent the appearance of one-sidedness.